LBHackney-IT/lbh-frontend/docs/installation/installing-with-npm.md

 ### Polyfills
 A JavaScript polyfill provides functionality on older browsers or assistive technology that do not natively support it.

-The polyfills provided with GOV.UK Frontend aim to fix usability and accessibility issues.
+The polyfills provided with GOV.UK/LBH Frontend aim to fix usability and accessibility issues.
 If there is a JavaScript included in the component directory, it is important to import and initialise it in your project to ensure that all users can properly use the component (see [Polyfilling](/docs/contributing/polyfilling.md)).

 ### How LBH Frontend is bundled
-The JavaScript included in GOV.UK Frontend components are in [UMD (Universal Module Definition)](https://github.com/umdjs/umd) format which makes it compatible with AMD (Asynchronous module definition) and CommonJS.
+The JavaScript included in GOV.UK/LBH Frontend components are in [UMD (Universal Module Definition)](https://github.com/umdjs/umd) format which makes it compatible with AMD (Asynchronous module definition) and CommonJS.

 See [JavaScript Coding Standards](/docs/contributing/coding-standards/js.md) for more details of how JavaScript is used in the project.